 This slow cooker applesauce requires no work and only four ingredients: apples, brown sugar, ginger, and apple juice.
 You’ll never go back to jarred sauce again.

-This recipe is gonna change your mind about store-bought applesauce.
+This slow cooker applesauce recipe is gonna change your mind about store-bought applesauce.
 And not just because it lets you use your slow cooker and walk away.
 It also surprises with the mellow warmth of ginger, a mild sweetness, and a pristine, pure apple flavor based on whatever local apples you happen to fancy.
 Try it.
-And be ready to say so long to store-bought applesauce.–Renee Schettler Rossi
+And be ready to say so long to store-bought applesauce.–David Leite

-Doesn’t really matter if you peel your apples for this recipe or not as everything is blended together into a mush anyways.
-Leaving the peels intact will result in a slightly darker applesauce with perhaps a few more antioxidants from those colors.
+It doesn’t really matter if you take the time to peel your apples or not for this recipe, as everything is blended together into a mush anyways.
+Leaving the peels in place will result in slightly darker applesauce than usual with a few more antioxidants.
 Up to you.

 Slow Cooker Applesauce